OpenAgenda/oa-public/public/intl/README.md

 ### `mergeLocales`

-Like an `object.assign` with a depth of 2, to combine multiple locale objects.
+Like an `Object.assign` with a depth of 2, to combine multiple locale objects.

 Example: